Branding during M&A: Four steps to brand implementation

 • Product packaging

-• PowerPoint and other templates
+• Presentation templates

 • IT systems

-Now that you know WHAT needs to be rebranded, it’s time to consider the sequence of your rebrand activity.
+Now that you know what needs to be rebranded, it’s time to consider the sequence of your rebrand activity.

-Detailed analysis of your brand landscape will provide a clear indication which brand implementation strategy is best for you.
+Detailed analysis of your brand landscape will provide a clear indication of which brand implementation strategy is best for you.
 Armed with these insights, you can decide:

 • Are you looking for a PR splash with a single launch date for all sites?